RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_workshops/2025-09-25-BayesTransition.md

 # Introduction

 If you're like me, Bayesian statistics have probably always seemed like an ideal.
 Something that others do, not you.
-They, the real statisticians\!
+They, the real statisticians!

 The purpose of this workshop is to deconstruct this myth.
 To show you that in 2025, this approach is not only accessible but also easier to interpret and more direct.
-It's actually everything you would have always wanted your statistics to be\!
-We will even manage to approach it without any mathematical equations\!
+It's actually everything you would have always wanted your statistics to be!
+We will even manage to approach it without any mathematical equations!

 The frequentist approach to statistics, i.e., the one you have been taught until now, is based on the principle that there is a fixed "true" value, the population value, for each of the parameters you want to estimate.
 The frequentist approach then provides you with a series of tools (T-test, ANOVA, etc.) that are designed so that, in the long run, if used a very large number of times, their statistical properties (p-value, confidence interval) will hold true.